jainharsheet77/RESTful-blog/iiot-summary.md

-### Conclusion
-We need a gateway to provide:-

-* communication to the cloud and the IoT platforms specific applications / functions not delivered by the IoT Things endpoints
-* protocol conversion
-* local decision making
-* local management and accessibility for users
-* local pre-processed filtering and aggregation of data
-* local additional processing power and storage
-* local security

-I learned about what is IIOT Gateways and what are its uses.
-I also learned how they are usefull and which brands provide good products.

 ## Power Quality Loggers/Analyser

 A power quality anayzer is used to measure electric power signals to determine the load's ability to function properly with that electric power.
 Without the correct electric power, electrical equipment may fail prematurely or malfunction.
 There are many different different factors that contribute to poor quality power.